Lawhy/Lawhy.github.io/_posts/2021-1-11-SRUK-project-diaries.md

 **Key Points**

 - Ontology packages: (1) [Java Based]: JAVA OWL API; Apache Jena; (2) [Python Based]: [OwlReady2](https://pythonhosted.org/Owlready2/);
--
+- Protege OWL Visualisation Tool

 **To Do List**

 [$$\checkmark$$] Ask Jiaojian detailed questions regarding to the previous submission -- the ML extension of LogMap.

-[] Take a look on LogMap paper but don't dive into it as the whole system will be re-implemented from scratch.
+[ ] Take a look on LogMap paper but don't dive into it as the whole system will be re-implemented from scratch.

+[ ] Go through the tutorial of [Protege OWL Visualisation Tool](http://mowl-power.cs.man.ac.uk/protegeowltutorial/resources/ProtegeOWLTutorialP4_v1_3.pdf).